This project is evolved from AddressBook-Level3.

 Proposed Enhancement

-Extend the clear function with two more functions clear_guest
+Extend the clear function with two more functions clear_guest and clear_vendor to delete all Guests or all Vendors respectively.

 This would help to resolve the aforementioned scenario, allowing users more functionality.